boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/blazor-web-assembly.md

        </tbody>
        </table>

-5. Open your [project](https://github.com/boldbi/blazor-webassembly-sample/tree/master/BlazorWebAssembly) in `Visual Studio Code`.
+5. Please open your [project](https://github.com/boldbi/blazor-webassembly-sample/tree/master/BlazorWebAssembly) in `Visual Studio Code`.

-6. Open the `terminal` and navigate to the `Server` project directory using the `cd command`(e.g., `cd C:\BlazorProject\Server`).
+6. Then, open the `terminal` and navigate to the `Server` project directory by using `cd command` (e.g., `cd C:\BlazorProject\Server`).

-7. To run the application, use the command `dotnet watch run` in the terminal of Visual Studio Code.
+7. To run the application, use the command `dotnet watch run` in the Visual Studio Code terminal.

-8. The dashboard can be editable in design mode and create a new dashboard with the following changes in the `renderDashboard()` method.
+8. You can edit the dashboard in design mode and create a new dashboard with the following changes in the `renderDashboard()` method.

     <meta charset="utf-8"/>
     <table>